What to Expect from Financial AidPage address: https://www.mnsu.edu/campushub/fafsant/expect/

-Students should read through the SAR and double check the information.
+Students should read through the Student Aid Report (SAR) that is generated after submitting the Free Application for Federal Student Aid (FAFSA) and double check the information.
 If there are any corrections to be made, the student should make the corrections online at www.fafsa.ed.gov.

 Students will also begin to receive information from the financial aid office of the institutions they plan to attend (those listed on the FAFSA application).
 Many financial aid offices require additional information from students.
 Some of the information requested comes from directives the financial aid office receives from the Federal Processor and some information requests come from institutional policies.
 Be sure to keep copies of all information you send to the financial aid office for your own records.